 Leah Thomas has been practicing yoga with J. Brown since 2000.
 She trained with Leslie Kaminoff and Amy Matthews at The Breathing Project in NYC, she is a graduate of the inaugural AYC Yoga Teacher Training and, in 2010, completed prenatal yoga teacher training at Integral Yoga Institute with Beth Donnely Caban and Lara Kohn Thompson.
 In her teaching, Leah aligns with the therapeutic approach that AYC represents. yogawithleah.com

-Gigi Boetto came to a dedicated yoga practice with the need to heal herself while assisting a loved one through a very long and life-threatening cancer treatment.
+Gigi Boetto came to a dedicated yoga practice with the need to heal herself while assisting her partner through a very long and life-threatening cancer treatment.
 J. Brown’s personal, therapeutic, breath-centered, and non-dualistic approach to yoga, not only taught her safe asana practice for physical and mental health but also helped her develop the vital necessity of self-compassion.
 Gigi graduated from the AYC Yoga Teacher Training in 2012.
-She continues her advanced studies of anatomy and yoga with Leslie Kaminoff of The Breathing Project, and Andrew Sugerman from the American Viniyoga Institute.
+Continuing her advanced studies of anatomy, Gigi is part of the Yoga Educator Program at The Breathing Project, taught by directors Leslie Kaminoff and Amy Matthews.
 Member IAYT.
 Gigi provides her students with a space that helps them learn to listen to themselves so that they may become their own best allies in sickness and in health. www.gigiboetto.com

 Narisara Vanichanan received her initial yoga teacher training from OM Yoga Center, Pre-Natal Yoga certification from Janice Clarfield, and Restorative Yoga training from Judith Hanson Lasater.
 She is also certified in yoga for breast cancer survivors, has practiced vipassana (insight) meditation for over ten years and completed the AYC Yoga Teacher Training in 2010.
 Narisara blends poetry, the visual arts, anatomy studies & dharma into her classes and draws inspiration from everyday urban life.
 For Narisara, teaching yoga is an opportunity to help others, and she offers a creative but structured environment where the present moment is honored.
 Outside the studio, Narisara works in the arts and nonprofit management.
 She has a master’s in arts administration from Columbia University and is a graduate of Coro Leadership NY.